• Lower Price

 Reading time: 5 Min

-It’s no secret that coffee lovers view it as more of a daily ritual than a mere caffeine boost.
+It’s no secret that coffee lovers view making coffee as more of a daily ritual than a mere caffeine boost.
 So, understanding how to brew coffee is an essential skill.
 But with so many different ways of making coffee, it can be confusing to know what’s the best way to make coffee at home.
-No worries – we’ll talk you through five methods.
-Discover the best temp to brew coffee at, the correct coffee brewing ratio, and barista tips to ensure delicious coffee with every cup.
+No worries – we’ll talk you through six methods.
+Discover the best temp to brew coffee at, how much ground coffee per cup, and barista tips to ensure delicious coffee with every sip.

 There are plenty of ways to learn how to make coffee at home.
 The method you choose may depend on the equipment you have, the type of coffee you like, and the amount of time you want to spend making coffee.
 Here are our top methods for how to brew coffee: